osisoft/AVEVA-Adapter-MQTT-Docs/V1/PI-Adapter-for-MQTT-overview/mqtt-metadata/mqtt-sparkplug-b-specific-metadata.md

 - **Edge_Node_Id**: Specifies the element of the topic namespace that uniquely identifies the MQTT EoN node within the infrastructure
 - **Device_Id**: Specifies the element of the topic namespace that identifies a device attached to the MQTT EoN node

 **Note:** A configured metadata level allows you to set the amount of metadata for the adapter.
 Specify the metadata level in [General configuration](xref:GeneralConfiguration).
-For the MQTT adapter, the following metadata is sent for the individual level:
+For the MQTT Sparkplug B adapter, the following metadata is sent for the individual level:

 - `None`: No metadata
 - `Low`: AdapterType (ComponentType) and DataSource (ComponentId)